 Discussing the local schools, Gerhardt presented language and culture as central to both individual freedom and political community.
-Moreover, like Lichtenstein, he clearly indicated that the public expression and institutionalization of ethnocultural diversity was a precondition for a stable, independent and just state.
+Moreover, like Lichtenstein, he clearly pointed out that the public expression and institutionalization of ethnocultural diversity was a precondition for a stable, independent, and just state.

 Backed by the German occupying forces, members of the council's German faction could subtly threaten without fear.
-They knew how to phrase their desire, shifting from simple toleration of different cultures and languages to embracing the idea of a multinational and multilingual society inclusive of all its citizens, i.e. not only demanding a superficial acceptance of the differences as a necessary evil, but promoting a true, profound respect for all citizens and their equal inclusion in the citizen's corpus regardless of their language and culture.
+They knew how to phrase their desire shifting from simple toleration of different cultures and languages' existence to a multinational and multilingual society inclusive for of all its citizens, i.e. demanding not only a superficial acceptance of the differences as necessary evil but real, profound respect of the different citizens and their equal inclusion in the citizen's corpus regardless of their language and culture85.

-Some of the research regarding the German policy in Poland during the Great War which analyses the German policy from the perspective of Warsaw claims that after November 1916, it rejected Jewish national claims.
+Some of the research regarding the German policy in Poland during the Great War which analyses the German policy from a Warsaw's perspective, claims that after November 1916, it rejected Jewish national claims86.
 But again, the perspective from Łódź shows a more nuanced reality.
-The attempts to marginalise minority cultures and languages in Łódź led to a renewed German-National Jewish alliance
+The attempts to marginalise minority cultures and languages in Łódź led to a renewed German-National Jewish alliance in local politics.
+Jerzy Rozenblatt, a leader of the Jewish faction, gave Gerhardt his full support.
+Rozenblatt demanded autonomy in issues concerning education and demanded the creation of autonomous municipal educational committees for Germans and Jews.
+Each population, he argued, was entitled to a school that spoke its language87.
+He defined the situation this way: